-Even though the decoder is well protected, do not assume it is indestructible.
+Even though the decoder is well protected, it is not indestructible.
 Please pay attention to the following:

-Wrong decoder hook-up, connecting the motor leads to track power for instance or an overlooked connection between the motor brushes and rail pick-ups is not always recognized by the overload protection circuit and could lead to damage of the motor end stage or even a total destruction of the decoder.
+Wrong decoder contact, if, for instance, the motor leads have contact to track power or an overlooked connection between the motor brushes and rail pick-ups is not always recognized by the overload protection circuit and could lead to damage of the motor power amplifier or even a total destruction of the decoder.

 Unfit or defective motors (e.g. shorted windings or commutator) are not always recognized by their high current consumption, because these are often just short current spikes.
-Nevertheless, they can lead to decoder damage including damage to end stages due to long-term exposure.
+So, they can lead to decoder damage including damage to power amplifiers due to long-term exposure.

-The end stages of loco decoders (motor as well as function outputs) are not only at risk of high current but also voltage spikes, which are generated by motors and other inductive consumers.
+The power amplifiers of loco decoders (motor as well as function outputs) are not only at risk of overcurrent but also voltage spikes, which are generated by motors and other inductive consumers.
 Depending on track voltage, such spikes can reach several hundred volts and are absorbed by special protection circuits inside the decoder.
+This is why the voltage shall not be too high, i.e. not higher than intended by the corresponding vehicle.

 All ZIMO decoders are equipped with temperature sensors to measure their own operating temperature.
-Power to the motor will be turned off once that temperature exceeds $100^{\circ}$ C. The headlights start flashing rapidly, at about 5 Hz, to make this state visible to the operator.
-Motor control will resume automatically after a drop in temperature of about $20^{\circ}$ C, typically in about 30 seconds.
+Power to the motor will be turned off once that temperature exceeds 100°C. The headlights start flashing rapidly, at about 5 Hz, to make this state visible to the operator.
+Motor control will resume automatically after a drop in temperature of about 20°C, typically in about 30 seconds.